Linaro/lava/doc/v2/actions-boot.rst

 default image.

 .. note:: Running an ``avh`` deploy before running an ``avh`` boot is required.
-  The boot method depends on the image ID provided by the deploy method to create AVH instance.
+  The boot method depends on the image path provided by the deploy method to upload the image that needed by AVH instance creating.

 .. index:: boot method bootloader